How a big win for a First Nation in B.C. could bring change for resource development in Canada | CBC News

 Asked about the scene later, Yahey said it was "extremely frustrating" to see so much development in the traditional territory.

-"To have an aerial view, it's mind boggling — but that's the activities we've lived with for many generations," he said.
+"To have an aerial view, it's mind-boggling — but that's the activities we've lived with for many generations," he said.

 It was similar frustration that led to a lawsuit six years ago — and to what's been called a precedent-setting court decision that could have implications for resource development elsewhere in Canada.